 Substitutions

-- Garlic: If you’re out of garlic, you could swap it for minced shallots or onion.
+• Garlic – If you’re out of garlic, you could swap it for minced shallots or onion.

-- Nuts: Not a fan of walnuts?
+• Nuts – Not a fan of walnuts?
 You could use pecans.
 I like walnuts as a vegan sausage filling alternative because they contain a good amount of fat, but pecans would also work.

 Variations

-- Spicy: Add some diced jalapeños, cayenne pepper, or crushed red pepper flakes for some heat!
+• Spicy: Add some diced jalapeños, cayenne pepper, or crushed red pepper flakes for some heat!

-Instructions to make lentil & Walnut sausage rolls
+How to make Vegan sausage rolls

 Step 1: Start by chopping the mushrooms, walnuts, garlic, rosemary, and thyme.
 (It doesn’t have to be precise or fine because it will all end up in the food processor.)